-9010.1 -- SEXUAL HARASSMENT POLICY FOR EMPLOYEES
+9010.1 --SEXUAL HARASSMENT POLICY FOR EMPLOYEES

-It is the policy of this school district to prohibit sexual harassment and gender discrimination in the workplace.
-To that end, all officers, supervisory personnel and employees of the school district shall be given a copy of this policy and training regarding its terms, procedures, protections and penalties.
+It is the policy of this school district to prohibit sexual harassment in the schools, at school activities and at events sponsored by the school district.
+To that end, all officers, supervisory personnel, and employees of the school district shall be given a copy of this policy and training regarding its terms, procedures, protections and penalties.